wormhole-foundation/xdapp-book/src/wormhole/5_guardianNetwork.md

 ## Chain Agnosticism

-Today, Wormhole supports a wider range of ecosystems than any other interoperability protocol because it uses simple tech (t-schnorr signatures), an adaptable, heterogenous relayer model, and a robust validator network.
+Today, Wormhole supports a wider range of ecosystems than any other interoperability protocol because it uses simple tech (t-schnorr signatures), an adaptable, heterogeneous relayer model, and a robust validator network.

 Wormhole can expand to new ecosystems as quickly as a Core Contract can be developed for the smart contract runtime.
 Relayers don't need to be factored into the security model--they just need to be able to upload messages to the blockchain.
 The Guardians are able to observe every transaction on every chain, without taking shortcuts.